shama-llama/shama-llama/README.md

 - 🌱 I'm interested in data engineering and web development.

 📚 Education
-- 🎓 M.Sc. in Computer Science (Data and Web Engineering Track)
+- 🎓 M.Sc. in Computer Science (Ongoing)
-- 🎓 B.Sc. in Electrical and Computer Engineering (Computer Engineering Track)
+- 🎓 B.Sc. in Electrical and Computer Engineering